JerryMalloney/Entity-Selector/README.md

 Players can be selected by using

-    RSPlayer object = Entities.find(PlayerEntity::new)
+    RSPlayer player = Entities.find(PlayerEntity::new)
             ...

 #### Interfaces

-Players can be selected by using
+Interfaces can be selected by using

     RSInterface rsInterface = Entities.find(InterfaceEntity::new)
             ...

 Note that interfaces do not have positions, and thus do not have a #sortByDistance() method.

+#### Bank items

+Bank items can be selected by using

+    RSItem item = Entities.find(BankItemEntity::new)
+            ...

+Note that bank items do not have positions, and thus do not have a #sortByDistance() method.
+You can only use this when the bank screen is already open.
+Otherwise it will always return an empty array (getResults) or null (getFirstResult).
+It waits for bank items to be loaded if it has to, so you can use this right after Banking#openBank

+===

 If you have any questions, feel free to contact me.